matejarh/EQ-Switch/README.md

 **To build:**

+1. Clone the repository.
-1. Open VSCode from the “Developer Command Prompt for VS 2022”
+2. Open VSCode from the “Developer Command Prompt for VS 2022”
-2. Press `Ctrl+Shift+B` to build the project
+3. Press `Ctrl+Shift+B` to build the project
-3. Run the resulting `EQSwitch.exe`
+4. Run the resulting `EQSwitch.exe`

 ---